-Atheroma is the cause of various cardiovascular diseases such as angina, heart attack, stroke and peripheral arterial disease.
+Atheroma is the cause of various cardiovascular diseases such as angina, heart attack, stroke and peripheral arterial disease, as well as vascular dementia.

 What is atheroma?